ninja-1337/ninja-1337/README.md

 ---
-  *If you liked my profile, you can Star ⭐ the repo and if you want to use this template Fork it.*
+  *If you liked my profile, you can Star ⭐ the repo and if you want to use this template Fork it.
+Remember for it to work you have to rename the repo to your Github username*
 ---